-One of the most important things to do immediately after being injured in a car accident - aside from getting the proper medical treatment, of course - is obtaining a copy of the Police Traffic Collision Report (PTCR).
-The PTCR is an official record of the collision and is an important piece of evidence in any legal proceeding that may be related to the collision.
+One of the most important things to do immediately after being injured in a car accident in Seattle or elsewhere in Washington state - aside from getting the proper medical treatment, of course - is obtaining a copy of the Police Traffic Collision Report (PTCR).
+The PTCR is an official record of the collision and is often an important piece of evidence in any legal proceeding that may be related to the collision.

 If you are injured in a collision caused by another driver and wish to pursue a personal injury claim in order to be compensated for your medical bills and other damages, obtaining a copy of the PTCR is one of a few vital steps to the successful resolution of your claim.